 The selection procedure itself is no different, and must be based solely on merit.
 'Positive action' does not seek to remove competition.

 Who does it apply to?

 'Positive action' initiatives can be used whenever an under-represented group is identified.
 Legislation enables 'positive action' activity to be undertaken around issues of gender, disability, race, age, sexual orientation and religion or belief.

 This is not a legal requirement but provisions have been made under the Equality Act 2010 for such action.

 'Positive action' is often confused with positive discrimination.
 Positive discrimination, which generally means employing someone because they come from an under-represented group in spite of whether they have the relevant skills and qualifications, is unlawful.

 In order to address the imbalance within the Force we would particularly like to encourage applications from the following under-represented groups to join our Police family:

 - People with Disabilities

-If this is something you would be interested in we invite you to provide us with your contact details in order for a member of our Diverse Communities Team (DCT) to make contact with you to understand what sort of role you are looking to apply for whether it is Police Officer, Special Constable, Police Staff or Volunteer.
+If this is something you would be interested in we invite you to provide us with your contact details in order for a member of our Positive Action Team to make contact with you to understand what sort of role you are looking to apply for whether it is Police Officer, Special Constable, Police Staff or Volunteer.
 We will then make arrangements to discuss what assistance we can provide.

 What will happen next?